PJ027/PJ027/README.md

 ### Hello there! 👋

+I'm Priya from Mauritius and I do different stuffs related to Tech!

 - 🔭 I’m currently working on Augmented Reality Campus Tour
 - 🌱 I’m currently learning C#